 What is the Emotional, Financial, and Economic Impact of COVID and Long COVID?

-Long COVID is the largest mass disabling event in modern world history.
+Long COVID is the largest mass-disabling event in modern world history.
 In fact, COVID is 6 times more deadly than the polio outbreak in the 1940s and 1950s.
 While SARS-CoV-2 meant lockdowns, business closures, stress on hospitals and the medical community, and deaths around the world, the acute viral infection was just the beginning.
 With Long COVID, we are likely to see impacts on jobs and the economy, healthcare, and medical practice alongside the personal losses of people with Long COVID and their families.

-Between 10-30% of COVID patients could experience symptoms of Long COVID.
+Between 10-15% of COVID patients could experience symptoms of Long COVID.

 To better understand this impact, we look closer at the current numbers.
-Based on the CDC Data Tracker (December 18, 2021), the current number of COVID cases in the United States is 50,479,372.
-If we look at 10-30%, we find 4,047,937 to 15,143,812 possible Long COVID cases in the United States alone.
+Based on the U.S. numbers from the World Health Organization on August 31, 2023, the number of cumulative COVID-19 cases in the United States is 103,436,829.
+If we look at 10-15%, we find 10,343,683 to 15,515,525 possible Long COVID cases in the United States alone.
 However, if we look globally, the number is even more concerning.
-The WHO Coronavirus (COVID-19) Dashboard on the same date showed the global numbers at 271,963,258.
-At a rate of 10-30%, we could be currently looking at 27,196,326 – 81,588,977 cases of Long COVID in the world.
+The WHO Coronavirus (COVID-19) Dashboard on the same date showed the global numbers at 770,085,713.
+At a rate of 10-15%, we could be currently looking at 77,008,572 – 115,512,857 cases of Long COVID in the world.
 But the risk isn’t over as more cases add to the list every day.

 So, what does this mean and how will it impact our world?